 As you plan your day in Manuel Antonio National Park, think about these 2 tips.

-- Don’t hire a guide the morning of your visit who is waiting just outside the entrance.
+- Don’t hire a guide the morning of your visit from whoever is waiting just outside the park entrance.
 Guides have to be certified, but they don’t have to be enthusiastic about giving tours.
 One such guide was overheard saying in Spanish that he was walking fast and couldn’t wait until his tour was over.

 - If you choose to independently tour the park, then do just that.
 Be independent.
 Of course, you’ll see where guided groups stop and can easily look where they’re looking.
 But, be respectful and don’t linger within earshot of what the guides are teaching.
 Remember, you chose to be independent.